Icelk/kvarn.org/public/features/index.md

 > is irrelevant when using HTTP/2, as it resolves these issues.

 Kvarn features a CORS handling (using extensions), backed by testing, which blocks unauthorized CORS requests before they get to your API.
-This ensures all CORS requests, even from faulty user agents don't change server state.
+This ensures all CORS requests, even from faulty user agents, don't change server state.

 # Graceful shutdown & handover